Marina Electrical Equipment Frequently Asked Questions and Answers

 Do I need a shore converter with two inputs?
 What is the advantage of two input shore cords?
 Can I connect two shore power cords to two different voltages?

-The Atlas SHF shore power converter maximizes the amount of power you can obtain from the marina by being able to connect to two receptacles of different voltages and phase.
-Many marinas offer only a single phase receptacle and a three phase receptacle per berth, with a SHF shore power converter you can connect to both at the same time increasing the total power available.
+The Atlas SHF shore power converter maximizes the amount of power you can obtain from the marina by being able to connect to two receptacles of different voltages and phases.
+Many marinas offer only a single-phase receptacle and a three-phase receptacle per berth, with a SHF shore power converter, you can connect to both at the same time, increasing the total power available.

 What are proportional shore power inputs?
 What is the advantage of proportional shore cord inputs?

-When two shore cords are connected to marina outlets of different ratings the total amount of power available is limited to the smallest rating.
-For example when connected to a 50 amp and a 100 amp outlets since the current in the two cords is equal the maximum current available is 100 amps (50 + 50).
+When two shore cords are connected to marina outlets of different ratings, the total amount of power available is limited to the smallest rating.
+For example, when connected to a 50 amp and a 100 amp outlet, since the current in the two cords is equal, the maximum current available is 100 amps (50 + 50).
 However, the SHF converter is unique in that it will divide the current in the cords proportionally so more current is taken from the cord connected to the larger breaker.
-If used in the previous example the available current is now increased to 150 amps enabling more loads to be used onboard.
+If used in the previous example, the available current is now increased to 150 amps enabling more loads to be used onboard.